 What Are the Most Common Causes of Bicycle Accidents?

 Driver and cyclist education is vital to lowering the number of cycling accidents and fatalities.
 That’s why it’s essential to understand what causes most bicycle accidents.
-Some of the more common causes of bicycle accidents are discussed below.
+We discuss some of the more common causes of bicycle accidents below.

 Drivers Not Paying Attention to Cyclists

-Drivers are increasingly more distracted at the wheel and, consequently, do not notice cyclists as consistently as they should.
-NHTSA data shows that 30 percent of all bicyclist injuries result from being struck by a car.
-Driver distraction is the most common reason that a vehicle collides with a bicycle.
+Drivers are increasingly more distracted.
+Consequently, they do not notice cyclists as consistently as they should.
+NHTSA data shows that 30 percent of all bicyclist injuries

 Dangerous Road Conditions

-NHTSA reminds motor vehicle operators that any bike ridden by a cyclist who is at least ten years old is considered a vehicle on the road.
-As such, they must adhere to the same rules and regulations as car drivers.
-Motor vehicle operators must afford bicycles the same space and right-of-way considerations as they do cars and trucks.
+Motor vehicle operators must afford bicycles the same space and right-of-way as they do cars and trucks.
 More than 20 states have passed a “three-foot rule” that instructs drivers to allow at least three feet of space between their vehicle and a bicycle on the road.
 Not only do cyclists appreciate the extra space, everyone is safer because of it.

 What You Should Do After a Bicycle Accident